Manage workload identity

 By naming a Resource ID in the reference (the part after the # sign), the Resource will be a Shared Resource and unique in the Graph.
 All other Resources using the same reference will use the same Resource.

-Sample cluster config Resource Definition
+Sample config Resource Definition

-gke-config.yaml ( view on GitHub ) :
+gke-config.yaml (view on GitHub ) :

 # This Resource Definition of type "config" uses the Template Driver to provide configuration values